FilippovVladislav/frontend-gulp/README_ENG.md

 ## Gulp Tasks

 ### `cleanTask`

 This task cleans the output directories (e.g., dist/) before each build.
 It removes old and unnecessary files.

 ### `fontsTask`

 A task that copies font files from the src/fonts/ directory to the corresponding output directory (dist/fonts/).

 ### `sassTask`

 Compiles Sass files into CSS, minifies them, and generates source maps for debugging.

 ### `copyHtml`

 Copies HTML files from the src/html/ folder to the output directory (dist/).

 ### `htmlWebpReplaceTask`

 Replaces all images in HTML with <picture> elements, adding WebP images for modern browsers.

 ### `addPreloadToLCP`

 Adds <link rel="preload"> tags to the HTML for critical resources (such as images and fonts), improving the Largest Contentful Paint (LCP) metric.

 ### `optimizeImages`

 Optimizes images (JPG, PNG, GIF, SVG) using tools like imagemin.

 ### `convertToWebp`

 Converts supported image formats to the WebP format for better compression.

 ### `svgSpriteTask`

 Generates an SVG sprite from all SVG files in the src/images/icon/ directory.

 ### `jsTask`

 Bundles and minifies JavaScript files using esbuild.
 This task also generates source maps for debugging.

 ### `serveTask`

 Launches a local development server and serves files from the dist/ directory.
 It includes live reloading using BrowserSync.

+### `videoTask`

+This task handles the compression of .mp4 video files using the fluent-ffmpeg library.
+All videos from the src/video/ folder are processed, and if compression is successful, they are saved in the dist/video/ folder.
+In case of a compression error, the video file is copied without modifications.
+The task also watches for changes in video files and automatically processes any new or modified files.

 ### `reloadBrowser`

 Reloads the browser when files change during development.

 ## Usage